Research on multitasking shows it’s impossible to process more than one string of info at a time.

 http://news.stanford.edu/news/2009/august24/multitask-research-study-082409.html

-, I totally agree.
+With regard to a job task, I totally agree.
 Focus on one task at a time.
 Often I tell a co-worker that “I’m putting my head down” and she knows that if she see something via e-mail or IM to ping me because I’m totally focused on some task.
 I completely focus.

 With regard to processing information, nothing I read or watch will stay in my memory long term.
 I can filter what’s coming in and I organize it, primarily by using Delicious (social bookmarking) for external information and other tools for internal information.
 I don’t even try to consume it.
 Then, I share it via Twitter or Facebook and maybe someone has a clear job task at that moment for which it helps or they can organize information for themselves like I do.